absmach/supermq/writers/influxdb/README.md

 ### Using docker-compose

 This service can also be deployed using docker containers.
-Docker compose file is available in ./docker/docker-compose.yml.
-Besides database ans writer services, it contains Grafana service which can be used for database exploration and data visualization.
+Docker compose file is available in <project_root>/docker/addons/influxdb/docker-compose.yml.
+Besides database and writer service, it contains [Grafana platform](https://grafana.com/) which can be used for database exploration and data visualization and analytics.

 ## Usage